tocororo/showvoc/README.md

 ## INTRODUCTION

-There are two alternative procedures for building VocBench3: with Maven and with Npm.
+There are two alternative procedures for building the PMKI portal: with Maven and with Npm.
 We suggest to follow the one with Maven since it does not require npm to be installed (it is downloaded as a plugin dependency and run by Maven during the building process) and requires less interaction steps.

 ##	BUILDING WITH MAVEN